jeffersongt/OpenCountries/README.md

 # OpenCountries
-This project is a web platform implemented in PHP using the RestCountries API.
+- This project is a web platform implemented in PHP using the RestCountries API.
+- The objective of the project is to get informations about any country.
 # Usage
 - Open a terminal and type at the root of the repository : php -S 127.0.0.1:8080